Chronic Pain and Inequality

 Disastrously dismissing women’s symptoms

-If you talk to individual doctors as colleagues and people, they mostly seem like lovely people: well-trained, knowledgeable, dedicated, determined to help.
-Almost all of the doctors I know personally are obviously admirable and competent, with just a couple exceptions that prove the rule.
-But maybe my sample is skewed, because this kind of thing just keeps happening, and it’s hard to square with “most docs seem admirable and competent”:
+When I talk to individual doctors in my personal life as people, they usually seem admirable and competent, with rare exceptions that prove the rule.
+But maybe my sample is skewed, because this kind of thing just keeps happening to people, and it’s hard to square with “most docs seem admirable and competent”:

 “It turned out to be cancer” stories aren’t hard to find, and I share them sparingly, because they can really spook people, and they can be rather unfair to doctors — who are not magic, and cannot be expected to catch everything, especially if the symptoms are relatively subtle and even the patient isn’t particularly concerned.
 But this case involved several serious symptoms — “bloating, constipation, diarrhea and extreme pain” — and the patient was desperate for help.
 So it is weird and terrible that the diagnosis was missed by multiple physicians.
 The story ends well, but it was still a diagnostic disaster that caused major suffering and distress.
 A poignant detail:

-If Catton had been diagnosed before the pandemic, her parents would have dropped everything to fly thousands of miles to care for her, even if it was just for a week, she said.
+If Hannah Catton had been diagnosed before the pandemic, her parents would have dropped everything to fly thousands of miles to care for her, even if it was just for a week, she said.
 They would have taken her to appointments, run her errands and cuddled her.

 Ovarian cancer often is hard to diagnose, but this wasn’t just a couple doctors that got it wrong: it was many.
 And it wasn’t just “I don’t know what’s wrong with you,” it was “I can’t think beyond the most obvious explanation” over and over again.
 This was exemplified by the repeated prescription of antibiotics (blatant incompetence).
 So, this woman’s pain was effectively ignored by “good” doctors, professionals that probably would seem like terrific people if you met them socially or collegially.
-Why?

 Catton said that she’s gone back to her doctors to tell them they got it wrong and, in the process, made her feel voiceless.
 This time, they listened.
 Catton said they’ve been responsive to her criticism and agreed to go through ovarian cancer awareness training to help them spot symptoms in the future.